-- Develop, review, and update a Distance Education Plan and Distance Education Guildlines and Instructional Standards that include - policies and procedures related to the development of and support for programs, degrees, student services, and courses in distance education. - o standards of proficiency that will be recommended to teach a distance education course. - policies and procedures that provide technical, administrative, and academic support to ensure distance learner success. - policies and procedures that provide technical, administrative, and professional support for faculty who elect to teach distance education courses. - o policies and procedures that ensure students in distance education are given an engaging learning environment of the highest quality. - development of outcomes assessment measures that evaluate the success of distance education relative to face-to-face classroom setting. - o periodic review and assessment of past, current, and future facilities, equipment, and software needs for distance education. - Development and accessibility of student services to distance education students.
+- Recommend procedures related to the development of and support for programs, services, degrees, and courses in distance education - Review standards of proficiency that will be recommended for faculty to teach a distance education course - c.
+Develop procedures that provide technical, administrative, and academic support to ensure Distance education learner success - Develop procedures that provide technical, administrative, and professional support for faculty who elect to teach distance education courses - e.
+Establish procedures and best practices to comply with ACCJC and state standards for appropriate learning and teaching strategies on line. - f.
+Measure and evaluate the success of distance education courses and services - g.
+Conduct periodic review of past, current, and future facilities, equipment, and software needs for instructional technology, student services technology, and distance education